gaois/documental/docs/software/terminologue/source-code.en.md

 - Close the connection to an SQLite database by calling `db.close()`.

-- Send a response to the client, either as a JSON object (by calling `res.json()`) or an HTML page.
-If the handler is sending an HTML page, it calls `res.render()`.
+- Send a response to the client, either as a JSON object (by calling `res.json()`) or a HTML page.
+If the handler is sending a HTML page, it calls `res.render()`.
 This hands control over to the EJS templating engine which grabs one of the HTML templates in the `views` directory (the files have the extension `.ejs`), executes any server-side code in the template (= anything between `<%` and `%>`) and sends the result to the client.

 ## `ops.js`

 Most handlers in `terminologue.js` call functions from the `ops` object, which is defined in the file `ops.js`.
 This file contains most of the low-level code which manipulates rows and columns in the databases.
 If we were using a separate database server instead of SQLite, most of this code would be in stored procedures.
 But we're using SQLite, and there is no such thing as stored procedures in SQLite, so we have `ops.js`.

 The file `ops.js` makes a large number of functions available.
-Pretty much all the functions are *asynchronous*: they don't return any values but, instead, they take a *callback function* as one of their arguments and, when they have done their work, they execute this callback to hand control back to the HTTP handler in `terminologue.js`.
+Pretty much all the functions are *asynchronous*, they don't return any values.
+Instead, they take a *callback function* as one of their arguments and, when they have done their work, they execute this callback to hand control back to the HTTP handler in `terminologue.js`.
 Passing callbacks around (instead of returning values) is how these things are done in Node.js.

 When an `ops` function reads from or writes into an SQLite database, the database is usually represented there as an object called `db`, which arrived as an argument from a `terminologue.js` handler.
 This object has methods such as `db.run()` and `db.get()` which take SQL statements and execute them on the database.
 These methods are asynchronous too, and we return from them through callbacks.
-So, much of the server-side code in Terminologue has multiple levels of embedding callbacks inside callbacks inside more callbacks.
+Therefore, much of the server-side code in Terminologue has multiple levels of embedding callbacks inside callbacks inside more callbacks.
 Again, this is the normal pattern of doing things in Node.js.

 This concludes our brief introduction to Terminologue's server-side code.
-We turn our attention to the client-side code now.
+We now turn our attention to the client-side code.

 ## Screenful